AVO Lawyers Sydney NSW

 Here is an example below:

 A spouse or partner may use it to get revenge or further their personal interests.
-This may include furthering their own family or civil law proceedings as well as visa applications.
+This may include furthering their own family law proceedings with custody and divorce, as well as visa applications.

 There are 3 types of AVO’s in NSW:

-Police AVOs may be made when the police are concerned for the safety of the PINOP.
-These are often related to cases of assault and sexual assault.
-In such circumstances an AVO may be issued even if the PINOP has not requested one.
+Police AVOs may be made when the police are concerned for the safety of the person in need of protection.
+These are often related to offences of assault or a sexual assault offence.
+In such circumstances an AVO may be issued by the police even if the PINOP has not requested one.

 Private – Apprehended Domestic Violence Order (ADVO)

-An ADVO can be issued for domestic violence if a familial relationship exists such as de-facto or spousal relationships.
-This also includes living in the same residence (parent and child), caregiving relationships and relatives.
+An apprehended domestic violence order can be issued if a familial relationship exists such as de-facto or spousal relationships.
+This also includes those living in the same property, those in parenting or caregiving relationships and relatives.

 Private – Apprehended Personal Violence Order (APVO)